SAIF-git903/simply-crm-latest/GOOGLE_PLAY_PERMISSIONS_JUSTIFICATION.md

 - Gallery access: `ImageCropPicker.openPicker()` - only called when user taps gallery button
 - EXIF data: `includeExif: true` - preserves metadata from selected photos

 All permissions are declared in `android/app/src/main/AndroidManifest.xml` with proper version-specific declarations.
+Note: READ_MEDIA_IMAGES and READ_MEDIA_VIDEO permissions have been removed as the app uses the system photo picker for Android 13+.